 Biological samples are normally decomposed in a microwave oven (Milestone 1200 MEGA, Sorisole Italy) before metal analysis, to reduce chemical interferences in the analysis.
-1-2 ml whole blood, serum or urine is weighed and transferred to the high pressure sample containers, with a mixture of ultra pure 65% nitric acid and 30% hydrogen peroxide.
+1-2 ml whole blood, serum or urine is transferred to the high pressure sample containers, with a mixture of ultra pure 65% nitric acid and 30% hydrogen peroxide.
 The sealed containers are subjected to microwaves that creates temperatures up to 300ºC.
 The clear liquid sample is free of organic material, being ready for analysis.

 Trace element concentration in the tissues can be measured using Laser Ablation ICP-MS, which is an analytical technique that uses a Nd/YAG laser to vaporize a thin layer of any material.
 The laser beam, which can be between 4-70 μm in diameter, can scan lines through the tissue sections.
 The vaporization takes place in a chamber where the ablated material is carried by helium gas to the argon plasma (8000K) which ionize the sample.
 The ions are analyzed by a sector field mass spectrometer.